Centralize reading in your space

 I love the book Influence: The Psychology of Persuasion by Professor Robert Cialdini.
 In it, he showed that when people make a bet on a horse, they suddenly think that specific horse will win.
 His work suggests that the act of making the bet is what inspires people to believe in it.

 Why can’t you be the horse?
 Make a bet on yourself.
 Make a public commitment that you will read more.
 Create a Reco account.
 Share your reading goals with your spouse every night at dinner.
 Write the number of books you want to read in your agenda.
 Join a book club.

 I created an online book club a couple years ago to try to increase the number of books I read.
 Now, over 30,000 people expect me to email them once a month with book recommendations.
 And guess what?
 That public commitment forces me to read more.
 Then I made a podcast about books, forcing me to read even more.
 Bet on yourself.

 Read what you want and learn to say “no”

 I’m all for the ‘Yes Man’ movement.
 Say yes to going on the blind date, taking that last-minute vacation, or kissing the girl.
 But don’t be afraid to say no to the books you don’t love.

-Many of us hold this false notion that we need to finish a book, so we don’t pick up the books we really want to read because we’re busy trying to read Fifty Shades of Grey.
-(Unless you loved that book, then kudos to you.
-No book shame here.)
+Many of us hold this false notion that we need to finish a book, so we don’t pick up the books we really want to read because we’re too busy trying to finish Infinite Jest.

 Because, let’s be honest, it takes a lot longer to finish books we dislike.
 We develop excuses not to read just to avoid the pages, and have to reread parts because we daydream or fall asleep during them.
 It becomes the friendship we maintain out of comfort, despite knowing our interests have grown in opposite directions.
 You just don’t clique anymore, but that’s okay.